Battle of Goodrich's Landing: Aftermath

+The historian Anne J. Bailey describes Parsons's casualties in the operation as "several [...] killed and a number wounded", while Burkhardt states that the Confederates lost four men killed and eighteen wounded.
+The historian Ed Bearss states that the fight involving the 1st Kansas Mounted Infantry resulted in one Union soldier killed and three wounded, while six Confederate fatalities were left on the battlefield; that the skirmish at the Tensas Bayou resulted in three casualties on each side; and that Union soldiers found the corpses of three Confederate soldiers killed by fire from Romeo and John Raine.
+The historian Chester G. Hearn states that Ellet had only one battle casualty in the fight at the Tensas, but that over 100 of his men became ill with heat exhaustion.

-The historian Anne J. Bailey describes Parsons's casualties in the operation as "several [...] killed and a number wounded".
-The overall operations resulted in the captured of at least 1,300 Blacks, (Note: Barnickel places the number of former slaves taken from the leased plantations at roughly 2,000.) over 200 weapons, more than 400 horses and mules, and various equipment, but it did little to aid the defenders of Vicksburg, who surrendered on July 4.
-The raids had only a temporarly impact on Union operations.
-Walker's men reached Delhi on July 1, where they were ordered to remain for the time being.
-The Confederate initially intended to keep the infantry in northeastern Louisiana, but after news of the fall of Vicksburg arrived, Walker's infantry was ordered to march to the Red River.
-Parsons's troops remained in area for some time.
+The overall operations resulted in the capture of at least 1,300 Blacks, (Note: Barnickel places the number of former slaves taken from the leased plantations at roughly 2,000.) over 200 weapons, more than 400 horses and mules, and various equipment.
+While Bailey describes the raid as "one of the most successful of its kind on the west bank of the Mississippi", it did little to aid the defenders of Vicksburg, who surrendered on July 4.
+The raids had a temporary impact on Union operations.
+Walker's men reached Delhi on July 1, where they were ordered to remain.
+The Confederate commander of the Trans-Mississippi Department, General E. Kirby Smith, initially intended to keep the infantry in northeastern Louisiana, but after news of the fall of Vicksburg arrived, Walker's infantry was ordered to march to the Red River.
+Parsons's troops remained in Louisiana until they returned to Arkansas in November.
 A Union force occupied Goodrich's Landing on August 21 and advanced to Monroe, but did not remain in the area.

-Barnickel believes that a lurid story published in the Missouri Democrat newspaper and purporting to detail the discovery of charred skeletons of captured Union officers after the Battle of Milliken's Bend (including evidence of torture and crucifixion) is actually an exaggerated version of the finding of human remains in burned-out buildings by Ellet's men during the Goodrich's Landing operations.
-There is no consensus among scholars of the Vicksburg campaign as to what kernel of truth is at the basis of the newspaper report, or if it is even a complete fabrication.
+The Missouri Democrat newspaper published a story purporting to detail the discovery of charred skeletons of captured Union officers after the Battle of Milliken's Bend (including evidence of torture and crucifixion).
+Barnickel believes this is an exaggerated version of the finding of human remains in burned-out buildings by Ellet's men during the Goodrich's Landing operations.
+There is no consensus among scholars of the Vicksburg campaign as to what degree of truth underpins the newspaper report, including whether it is a fabrication.